biowpn/bioweapon/_posts/2023-08-01-std-format.md

 Printing user types has been a common task.
 In the past it is done by overloading `operator<<`.
 With **fmtlib**, it is done by providing a formatter class specialization.

-The example I've been using (and which many codes were written based on) since 2019 is:
+The example I've been using since 2019 is:

 ```cpp
 // the type I want to format